Richard MacDonald: The Flair

 For the 1996 Summer Olympics, MacDonald created The Flair, a 26-foot-tall sculpture of a gymnast.
 As with all the monuments he completed, MacDonald designed the plaza on which The Flair sits, including a large reflective pool and fountain.

 Momentum

 Momentum is a 15-foot-tall, 10,000-pound sculpture sitting atop a 22,000-pound granite base, installed at the Peter Hay Golf Course in Pebble Beach, California to commemorate the 100th U.S. Open Golf Championship.
 The sculpture accurately portrays the mechanics of an ideal golfer swing.
 The granite base features the names of the first 100 winners of the U.S. Open.
 The reverse side provides space for the next hundred winners.

 The Grand Coda

-MacDonald has started work on The Grand Coda, a memorial to Dame Ninette de Valois, founder of The Royal Ballet and The Royal Ballet School.
-The monument is to be installed at White Lodge in Richmond Park, London, England, a historic royal retreat that is now home to The Royal Ballet School.
-This work-in-progress is currently in development at the artist's studios in California and London.
+MacDonald started work on The Grand Coda, in late 2008, early 2009, a memorial to Dame Ninette de Valois, founder of The Royal Ballet and The Royal Ballet School.
+The monument was to be installed at White Lodge in Richmond Park, London, England, a historic royal retreat that is now home to The Royal Ballet School.